-OVERVIEW: The Proposed Committee Substitute to House Bill 717 would do the following:
+OVERVIEW: House Bill 717 would do the following:

-- Re-establish judicial divisions, effective July 1, 2018. - Restructure the assignments of Burke, Caldwell, and Catawba Counties to establish two districts for Prosecutorial districts, and establish residency requirements for filing in district court. - Restructure the assignment of Hoke and Moore Counties to establish a two county district consisting of those counties for Superior, District, and Prosecutorial districts. - Restructure the assignment of Anson, Richmond, and Scotland Counties to establish a three county district consisting of those counties for Superior, District, and Prosecutorial districts. - Require that official ballots contain a designation of the seat sought by a candidate when there are two or more vacancies for the office, to be determined by the State Board, provided that the designation is not an individual's name.
+- Re-establish judicial divisions, reducing the number of divisions to five from eight, effective July 1, 2018. - Restructure the assignments of Burke, Caldwell, and Catawba Counties to establish two districts for Prosecutorial districts, and establish residency requirements for filing in district court. - Restructure the assignment of Hoke and Moore Counties to establish a two county district consisting of those counties for Superior, District, and Prosecutorial districts. - Restructure the assignment of Anson, Richmond, and Scotland Counties to establish a three county district consisting of those counties for Superior, District, and Prosecutorial districts. - Add an additional Superior Court judge and an additional District Court judge to District 19A, Cabarrus County, effective January 1, 2021. - Add an additional District Court judge to District 29A, McDowell and Rutherford Counties, effective January 1, 2021. - Require that official ballots contain a designation of the seat sought by a candidate when there are two or more vacancies for the office, to be determined by the State Board, provided that the designation is not an individual's name.